What Do Should You Do When You See an Animal While Camping?

 Wild animals have had to learn the hard way that man is not exactly their best friend, which is why most animals simply won’t attack campers under any circumstances.
 Attacks happen of course, but they’re rare and normally brought about due to extreme circumstances such as hunger or fear.
 If for some reason an animal does attack, it’s time to use pepper or bear spray to deter the animal.
 If this doesn’t work, campers should not play dead in most circumstances—they should fight back with every ounce of strength they have.
 An animal may give up if they feel the fight will take up too much energy.
 The only exception to this rule is if a camper stumbles upon a mother grizzly protecting her young.
 In this case, playing dead is usually the right thing to do.

-While a dangerous animal encounter is unlikely, all campers should know how to handle themselves should something happen.
+While a dangerous animal encounter is unlikely, all campers should know how to handle themselves should something happen and how to act around wildlife.
 Everyone in the family should be taught what to do, and they should practice several times before ever leaving the house.